Error Thresholds for Arbitrary Pauli Noise: Introduction and Summary of Results

 The quantum capacity theorem \cite{Sch96,SN96,Llo97,Sho02,Dev05} gives a regularized entropic formula for the quantum capacity.
 One consequence of this theorem is that positive quantum capacity of a channel can be certified by finding an entangled state that retains coherence after part of it has been affected by the noise.
 Here, the coherence is measured by an entropic quantity called the \emph{coherent information}.
-In contrast to Shannon's classical theory of information \cite{Sha48}, it does \emph{not} suffice to compute the coherent information with respect to one copy of the channel, as entangled multipartite quantum states acted upon by i.i.d.~copies of the quantum channel may maintain more coherence \cite{SS96,DSS98,SS07,FW08,CEMOPS15,LLS18}.
-This effect is called \emph{superadditivity} of coherent information, and it is a direct consequence of the multipartite entanglement present in the quantum state.
-Finding suitable multipartite entangled states is challenging due to the exponential scaling of the dimension of the underlying Hilbert space.
+Evaluating the coherent information for one copy of a Pauli channel leads to a quantum capacity threshold given by the so-called \emph{hashing bound} (\cite{BDSW96}; see \Cref{sec:numerical-methods} for a discussion).
+There are examples of topological quantum error-correcting codes achieving this hashing bound for certain Pauli channels \cite{fujii2012error}.
+However, in contrast to Shannon's classical theory of information \cite{Sha48}, it does \emph{not} suffice to compute the coherent information with respect to one copy of the channel, since entangled multipartite quantum states acted upon by i.i.d.~copies of a quantum channel may maintain more coherence \cite{SS96,DSS98,SS07,FW08,CEMOPS15,LLS18}.
+This effect is called \emph{superadditivity} of coherent information, and leads to an increased threshold of certain Pauli channels beyond the hashing bound.
+The superadditivity is a direct consequence of the multipartite entanglement present in the quantum state.
+However, finding suitable multipartite entangled states is challenging due to the exponential scaling of the dimension of the underlying Hilbert space.